The challenge of explaining the results of the study of Non-HIV Transmission of the Partner Study. To read through and reflect long ...

 Note Soropositivo.Org the editor: The week published the results of this study, there was a torrential storm of e-mails from people who were eager to be able to stop the drugs, because of side effects and overwhelming majority of the complainers these effects reported the use of efavirenz.
 Needless to say, I warned everyone that did not stop under any circumstances with their therapies and destroy all e-mails

-Many AIDS service organizations, community-based groups and medical providers choose selectively discuss science with patients and clients that they deem to be "responsible" (eg monogamous and stable joint, for treatment) instead of dealing directly risk compensation impacts and disinhibition through education and access.
+Many AIDS service organizations, community-based groups, and medical providers selectively choose to discuss science with patients and clients whom they believe are "responsible" (eg, monogamous and with a stable joint for treatment) rather than treating directly the impacts of risk compensation and disinhibition through education and access.

 It is my experience that researchers are against speaking in absolute terms.
 You will not find them saying that there is absolutely zero risk of HIV infection - even if no one got into the study because, I think, researchers think of distant and unknown factors, as well as the long-term risk factor than the test period).
 How does this affect your ability to achieve viral load indectable when the last message is "Undetectable = non-infectious"?

-We do not expect researchers to call zero risk at all, but some of the world's undisputed leaders on the subject said "negligible risk," "non-infectious," "non-contagious," and "effectively zero risk."
+We do not expect researchers to say zero-risk at all, but some of the world's undisputed leaders on the subject said "negligible risk," "non-infectious," "non-contagious," and "effectively zero risk."